-The accumulated volume of Colorado River water recorded at Imperial Dam in 2008 was 6,998,702 tcm (5,673,918 af)5.
-The quantities requested by Mexico to be made for 2008 were in accordance with Article 10 of the 1944 Water Treaty.
-The quantities requested are for deliveries to be made at the riverbed above Morelos Diversion Dam, also referred to as Northerly International Boundary (NIB), and across the southern land boundary near San Luis, Arizona, also referred to as Southerly International Boundary (SIB).
+The accumulated volume of Colorado River water recorded at Imperial Dam in 2009 was 6,666,149 tcm (5,404,314 af)5.
+The quantities requested by Mexico to be delivered for 2009 were in accordance with Article 10 of the 1944 Water Treaty.
+The quantities requested are for deliveries to be made at the riverbed above Morelos Diversion Dam, also referred to as the Northerly International Boundary (NIB), and across the southern land boundary near San Luis, Arizona, also referred to as the Southerly International Boundary (SIB).
 Deliveries across the SIB include the water flows through the limitrophe of the river below Morelos Dam.

-Deliveries of 6,762 tcm (5,482 af)6 were made to Mexico at Tijuana, Baja California in 2008 by diverting Colorado River water at Parker Dam through an existing pipeline at Otay Mesa in San Diego, California.
-These deliveries are included in the actual deliveries made at NIB.
+Deliveries of 6,355 tcm $(5,152 \text{ af})^6$ were made to Mexico at Tijuana, Baja California in 2009 by diverting Colorado River water at Parker Dam through an existing pipeline at Otay Mesa in San Diego, California.
+These Tijuana deliveries are calculated into the total deliveries made at NIB.
 Deliveries made through this diversion are governed by IBWC Minute No. 314 which replaced Minute No. 310 in November 2008.
 This Minute is intended to address periods of shortages expected to occur over the subsequent five years.